million-views/packages/storage/packages/stl/README.md

 database connectivity.
 This gives developers the freedom to combine it with their preferred database library.

-This library exists so that we can build MVP and prototypes with little to no friction when working with databases.
+Although _STL_ is database agnostic, it is tested extensively with `SQLite` and and occasionally with `Postgres`.
 It is biased towards `SQLite` being the storage layer of choice.

 ## Quick start